gargsaurav21/Computational-Finance/README.md

 # ComputationalFinance Repository

 Welcome to the **ComputationalFinance** repository!
-This collection contains Python code inspired by the **ComputationalFinance** course on YouTube by Lech.
+This collection contains Python code inspired by the **Computational Finance** course on YouTube by Lech Grzelak.

 ### 📌 About
 This repository includes: